andy3471/untitledprojectproject-server/docs/ABOUT.md

 It's important to remember that this site, like a lot of others, has odds stacked against it.
 It is incredibly importnat to remember that if you decide to contribute, you may put a huge amount of time in this, to get 5 users.
 I need people that enjoy developing and working on it, and for that to be it's own reward, or people that want to better themselves by learning new skills.

 We are currently planning out the MVP version of the site, but it'll likely include Social Media like profiles, Project Pages, Internal pages for projects to communicate, Instant Messaging, Team Pages (groups that can also work on projects) and more.

+The site will not just be for tech and programming projects, but for all kinds.
+I'd love to make this a place where bands can find new members, film makers can find actors.
+Your page can then act as a portfolio for things you work on in your time, and act as something you can show other members, or even employers.

 As someone who strongly dislikes social media, I want to create a social media site that is privacy heavy, making sharing your real name optional, that never mines user data or presents ads.